Catalyzing Science to Action for Transformation and Resilience Across the Lifespan

 AMA PRA Category 1 Credits™

-Swedish Medical Center designates this Other (Live and Enduring) activity for a maximum of 30.0 AMA PRA Category 1 Credits™.
+Swedish Medical Center designates this (Live and Enduring) activity for a maximum of 30.0 AMA PRA Category 1 Credits™.

 For Nurses

-AMA PRA Category 1 Credits™ are accepted for many states RN Continuing Education requirements as well as for application and renewal of specialty and advance practice certification through both ANCC and AANP (1 CNE hour is equivalent to 1 CME hour).
+AMA PRA Category 1 Credits™ were accepted for many states RN Continuing Education requirements as well as for application and renewal of specialty and advance practice certification through both ANCC and AANP (1 CNE hour is equivalent to 1 CME hour).